Stay on track with your healing diet during the Holidays!!

 The holidays can be a stressful time, both financial and emotional.
 Added to that is your new regimen of a healing diet to improve your lifelong health.
 Remember there gazillion foods that don’t contain any of your triggers!
 Focus on those and remember keeping with your healing diet will be worth it in the end.

-Here is a list of pitfalls to avoid!
+Here is a list of Hacks to get you through the holidays

 If all else fails remember

 Blueberries strengthen your immune system in times of stress

 Dark Chocolate protects your heart, and stabilizes your mood